pkg-tool/vibro/docs/src/git.md

 # Git

-Zed currently offers a set of fundamental Git features, with support coming in the future for more advanced ones, like conflict resolution tools, line by line staging, and more.
+Vector currently offers a set of fundamental Git features, with support coming in the future for more advanced ones, like conflict resolution tools, line by line staging, and more.

 Here's an overview of all currently supported features: